 A 90-second audit for every chart before you sign

-This is the protocol I'd run on any AI-generated note before it leaves the draft stage.
-It is not a deep clinical review.
-It's a hallucination check.
+Regardless of which scribe you're using — including Oli — this is the protocol worth running on any AI-generated note before it leaves the draft stage.
+It's a hallucination check, not a deep clinical review.
 Five steps, in order.

 The 90-second AI chart audit

 This isn't a full clinical review.
 It's the floor — the bare minimum to catch what AI scribes get wrong most often.
-After a few weeks it becomes muscle memory.
+With a grounded pipeline like Oli's, most of these steps resolve in seconds because the anchors are one click away.
+With an ungrounded scribe, the audit is doing heavier work, and it's worth doing anyway.

 How do I know if my AI scribe is hallucinating?

 The strongest signals are notes that read smoother than the conversation actually felt, structured fields populated with specifics you don't remember discussing, and "history of" lines you can't trace back to the audio or to the patient's intake.
-If you spot any of those, the note has probably hallucinated something.
-The 90-second audit above is built to surface them quickly.
+If your scribe supports transcript grounding (as Oli does), you can click any line and see the verbatim passage that supports it.
+If it doesn't, the 90-second audit is your substitute.

 FAQ